 A dynamic group of industry leaders help to guide SLI and provide opportunities for students.
 Our board consists of:

-Mark Hicks (VLS' 06) – Associate Director of High School Review at NCAA and NCAA Eligibility Center.
-He leads a unique group that collects, reviews and conducts analysis on issues such as academic fraud, academic quality control and academic performance at the secondary level as they apply to both NCAA legislation, general education standards and/or various federal and state statutes.
-Holds degrees from Vermont Law School ('06) and University of North Carolina at Wilmington.
+Mark Hicks (VLS '06) – Associate Director of High School Review at NCAA and NCAA Eligibility Center.
+Mark leads a unique group that collects, reviews and conducts analysis on issues such as academic fraud, academic quality control and academic performance at the secondary level as they apply to NCAA legislation, general education standards and/or various federal and state statutes.
+He holds degrees from VLS and University of North Carolina at Wilmington.

 Rob is an Adjunct Professor in Georgetown University's Sports Industry Management Program and serves on the Board of Advisors of Marquette University's National Sports Law Institute.
 Rob received his Juris Doctorate from Vermont Law School and holds a Bachelor of Arts degree in Psychology from Denison University.